 Environmental Justice Project

 Since 2005, the Environmental Justice Project at Catholic Charities, Diocese of Stockton, has used its unique Catholic voice to improve air quality, slow global warming emissions, advocate for sustainable and just community growth, and reduce the impact of climate change in the San Joaquin Valley.
-In accordance with Catholic Social Teaching, we are particularly concerned with his these environmental challenges harm poor and vulnerable communities.
+In accordance with Catholic Social Teaching, we are particularly concerned with how these environmental challenges harm poor and vulnerable communities.

 The Environmental Justice Project is a program of Catholic Charities, Diocese of Stockton, a non-profit organization committed to providing help for today and hope for tomorrow.
 Catholic Charities administers 56 different programs in 6 counties.
 You can learn more about the work of the full organization here.